inktrap/studyriffic/README.md

 # Valentin Todo

+ - Problems:
+    - experiment 1b) has a 50/50 split between filler and target-items, but 15 questions.
+This is not possible.
+    - experiment 1b) will have the same taskorder than 1a), right?
+    - a task can only have one label, since it is a string and not a list
+        - conj/disj can only be implemented as extra labels, which is … annoying?

  - create more question types, f.e. question answer pair question types (how could this be done flexibly? currently this is … an inconvenience, but for studyriffic to be really useful this would be needed, c.f. experigen setup.